Cronkite’s commitment to academic integrity

+Academic dishonesty in any form will not be tolerated in the Walter Cronkite School of Journalism and Mass Communication.
 The crux of our democracy is the ability of citizens to obtain honest, truthful and balanced information, and the credibility and integrity of the individual journalist and communications professional are crucial in that effort.

 In light of the Cronkite School’s mission to prepare students to become journalists and communication professionals, it is critical that credibility and integrity are fostered within the educational environment of the school.

-To that end, a zero tolerance policy toward academic dishonesty will be enforced within every course and educational activity offered or sanctioned by the school.
-Any allegations of academic dishonesty will automatically be referred to the Standards Committee of the school for review and recommendation to the dean of the school.
-If any student is found by the committee to have engaged in academic dishonesty in any form – including but not limited to cheating, plagiarizing and fabricating - that student shall receive a grade of XE for the class and will be dismissed from the Walter Cronkite School of Journalism and Mass Communication.
-There will be no exceptions.
+The school has zero tolerance for academic dishonesty; academic integrity is enforced within every course and educational activity offered or sanctioned by the school.
+Any allegation of academic dishonesty will be referred to an appointed Academic Integrity Officer for investigation, with cases elevated to the school’s Standards Committee for review and recommendation to the dean of the school.
+If any student is found to have engaged in academic dishonesty in any form – including but not limited to cheating, plagiarizing and fabricating (see examples here) – that student shall receive a grade of XE for the class and may face suspension or expulsion from ASU.

 At the beginning of every Cronkite class, every student must digitally sign their agreement to uphold Cronkite’s Commitment to Academic Integrity, as well as the ASU Academic Integrity Policy and the Student Honor Code.
 This agreement indicates that each student has read and understood the terms of academic integrity violations and all potential sanctions.
 Full information on Academic Integrity policies and procedures can be found on the ASU Provost’s site.